teijatestaaja/tester2developer/README.md

 ### Vue.js - Arvostele kissakuvia

-I am really exited about this [Vue.js](https://vuejs.org/) workshop.
-I know JavaScript, but Vue.js is a totally new library to me.

-ONGOING
+I was really exited about this [Vue.js](https://vuejs.org/) workshop.
+I know JavaScript and React, but Vue.js is a totally new library to me.
+In this short workshop, I learned to install Vue Devtools for a browser and install vue with npm.
+I learned the basics and core principles of Vue.js and how to create a simple Vue project.
+To me, Vue seemed at first a bit complicated compared to React, so more studying would be required in the future on this.
+Unfortunately, this workshop was held just before the outbreak of COVID-19 in Finland and most of the learnings were forgotten since I did not have time to go back to the demo project.

 ### Azure fundamentals